Engineering essay

 The GetAwaiter().GetResult() call blocks the calling thread and this can cause thread starvation.

-Consider an example where you want to get a couple of webpages parallelly.
-For ease of understanding we just get google.com Your function looks like this
+Consider an example where you want to fetch a few webpages in parallel.
+For simplicity, we will just call google.com.
+The function looks like this:

 /// <summary>